Timberline Lodge ski area: History

 The lodge was constructed between 1936 and 1938 as a Works Progress Administration project during the Great Depression.
 That year, Timberline opened as Oregon's first destination ski resort with a portable rope tow.
 The next year, the Magic Mile chairlift opened, as well as Silcox Hut, which sits about one thousand vertical feet (300 m) and a mile (1.6 km) above the main lodge, and was the original unloading and warming hut.

 Summer skiing and summer race camps began at Timberline in 1956.
-Before the Palmer chairlift was constructed in 1983 (which provides access above the 7000 ft level), the conditions at Timberline allowed skiing from the Mile November through July or August.
+Before the Palmer chairlift was constructed in 1983 (which provides access above the 7000 ft level), the conditions at Timberline allowed skiing from the Mile from November through July or August.
 With the Palmer, a skiable surface is available year-round.
 Timberline is the only ski area in the states with lift accessed skiing and snowboarding all twelve months of the year.
 Ski and snowboard camps draw thousands of people to the slopes during the months of June, July and August.